Gambling Addiction and Treatment

 Caring professionals are waiting to help you.
 They understand what you're going through and can help you overcome the difficulties associated with addiction.
 Begin working with them right away to start healing yourself, repairing your most important relationships, and recovering your finances.
 That way, you can start to experience the feelings of freedom, independence, and confidence that come from knowing you can get your life back.

 "Gambling means that you're willing to risk something you value in the hope of getting something of even greater value" (Mayo Clinic, 2014) through activities that involve an element of chance or "luck" (Nower & Blaszczynski, 2008).
-It is estimated that people in the U.S. spend about $5 billion per year on such activities (Gambling Addiction, 2014).
+It is estimated that the U.S. gambling industry generates more than $79 billion a year from such activities (Statista, 2018).
 Most gamblers appear to be "entertainment" users of the gambling industry (like those who enjoy occasional casino gambling).
 For them, gambling, or gaming, is not problematic.
 It is likely, however, that many gambling addicts go unknown and uncounted.
 Addicts of all types tend to hide the warning signs and keep their problems secret for as long as they can.

 Symptoms of Gambling Disorder

 A gambling problem is commonly referred to by several terms.
 These include gambling addiction, compulsive gambling, excessive gambling, problem gambling and pathological gambling.
 The medical profession has officially recognized gambling problems and now uses the term Gambling Disorder to indicate a mental health and behavioral problem caused by gambling.
 Gambling addiction signs and symptoms include a persistent and recurring problem in which gambling leads to impairment or distress.
 This is evidenced by a person having at least four of the following symptoms over a 12-month period:

 - Has a need to spend increased amounts of money over time in order to feel the desired excitement

 - Becomes restless or irritable when trying to cut down or stop gambling